 Bottom Line

-If the tax passes, purchases of taxable goods and services in Denver will rise.
+If this proposal passes, the taxes on goods and services in Denver will rise.
 The costs of living and shopping in Denver will increase, and the level of overall economic prosperity in the city will decrease.

 Denver Health Sales Tax